SatyaVytla/TimesheetsSPA/README.md

 # Timesheet
 Decision choices:
   * The job codes submitted by the worker on same date will come as multiple entries in the log sheet.
-  * The Supervisor can see the all the jobs submitted under one date and then approve for that date
+  * The Supervisor can see the all the jobs submitted under the workers and then approve for each logged job
-  * Supervisor needs to enter the Worker name he wants to view logsheet
+  * Worker will be able to see all his submitted time sheets

 The credentials can be seen from seeds.exs
 example:
-username: supervisee4
+username: supervisee1
-password: password6
+password: password2

 username: supervisor2
 password: password5